vanishka-tanwar/4bit_magnitude_comparator/README.md

 Post-layout simulation waveform
 ![Screenshot from 2021-08-22 00-39-47](https://user-images.githubusercontent.com/72103059/130666825-fbe27f9c-f186-4da5-9270-198c31676827.png)

+## Key points to Remember

+- Keep the top module name and design name always same, else errors would come in the design.

 ## Area of improvement

 - To perform spice simulation of the final GDS layout.